What you need to know about Exchange 2013 and Office 365

 If you want to migrate Public folders from Exchange 2019, ensure that you create and configure Public folders and make them mail enabled on Office 365.

-- Step 7: Set the impersonation role on the source to the admin user
+- Step 7: Set the impersonation rights on the source server to the admin user

 - Step 8: Verify the mailbox of the admin account